AndreassenLab/MicroSalmon/README.md

 -h, --help Shows help message and exits

 Search terms can be provided as an argument, or by giving a file with one search term per line, or both, in which case all terms from both inputs will be used:
--q QUERY, --query QUERY                Query IDs, one or more accession numbers or SeqIDs separated by semicolons, e.g -q GIYK01000001;GIYK01000002 or -q SS1.1;SS1.2.
+-q QUERY, --query QUERY                Query IDs, one accession number or SeqID or a list of multiple accession numbers or SeqIDs in quores separated by spacess, e.g -q "GIYK01000001 GIYK01000002" or -q "SS1.1 SS1.2".
 -i QUERY_FILE, --query_file QUERY_FILE Query filename.
 Must be a list of accession numbers or SeqIDs, one per line.

 Misc parameters: